Heidi Luxford Registered MBACP, Counselling for Adults and Young People

 Evening and weekend appointments are available on a flexible basis.

-I offer flexible appointments including evenings or weekends in comfortable and confidential settings at The Chiltern Clinic in High Wycombe and in Egham Surrey.
+I offer flexible appointments including evenings or weekends in a comfortable and confidential setting in Egham Surrey.

 It is entirely up to you how long you come for counselling.
 For some people just a few sessions can help, others choose to stay longer depending on their individual needs.